TableMateio/AEIOU-Market-Prediction/src/ai/instructions.md

 **CRITICAL ENHANCEMENT**: For each causal step, analyze both market perception AND analytical assessment.
 Markets often move on perception rather than fundamentals, creating gaps between sentiment and likely outcomes.

 ### Market Perception Layer
-What investors and the market actually believe, regardless of analytical merit:
+What investors and the market are actually feeling/believing, based on how the news is being covered and discussed:
-- **Dominant narrative** being told about this event
+- **Dominant narrative** being told in media coverage
-- **Emotional sentiment** driving coverage and discussion
+- **Emotional sentiment** driving investor discussions
-- **Cognitive biases** influencing market interpretation
+- **Cognitive biases** visible in market reactions
-- **Hype vs skepticism** levels in the discourse
+- **Hype vs skepticism** levels in analyst/social commentary **This is NOT your AI opinion - this is reading the room of actual market sentiment.**

 ### AI Assessment Layer
-Your analytical perspective on the likely business reality:
+Your data-driven, realistic assessment of what will likely happen in business reality. **CRITICAL: All assessment values should scale with the magnitude of the factor.** If magnitude is 0.01 (tiny impact), then competitive_risk, execution_risk, etc. should also be low values (0.05-0.15).
+If magnitude is 0.5 (massive impact), then risks can be proportionally higher.

+**This is YOUR analytical judgment** - often more conservative than market hype.
+Markets tend to overestimate impact of small events.

+Each causal step should have its own assessment - early steps (like "announce new feature") typically have different risk profiles than distant steps (like "revenue growth"):

 #### Execution Risk (0–1)
 Likelihood of implementation challenges and practical barriers.